Case Report - Onkologia i Radioterapia ( 2022) Volume 16, Issue 3

 A CT scan of the chest and abdomen and a bone scan showed no abnormalities.
 The PET CT was not available.

-The case was discussed in Head and Neck MDT board; the decision was to initiate chemotherapy with 3 cycles of TPF (T= docetaxel 75 mg/mon day 1 (1 hour perfusion); P= cisplatin 75 mg/m2 on day 1 (1 hour perfusion); F=5-fluorouracil 750 mg/ m2 on day 1 to day 5 as a continuous perfusion with a pump) to respond to the patient's wishes to preserve the eyeball as much as possible.
+The case was discussed in Head and Neck MDT board; the decision was to initiate chemotherapy with 3 cycles of TPF (T= docetaxel 75 mg/m2 on day 1 (1 hour perfusion); P= cisplatin 75 mg/m2 on day 1 (1 hour perfusion); F=5-fluorouracil 750 mg/ m2 on day 1 to day 5 as a continuous perfusion with a pump) to respond to the patient's wishes to preserve the eyeball as much as possible.

 After the 3 cycles of TPF, an orbital CT scan was performed showed regression of the right palpebral subcutaneous lesion measuring (52 × 50 × 48)mm vs (58 × 58 × 52)mm (estimated at 35%), still presenting the same proportions and extensions, i.e. a right endo-orbital extension with a displacement of the right supraorbital muscle, associated with bone lysis of the anterior wall of the right frontal sinus which is invaded.